Annealed almost periodic entropy: Random almost periodic sequences and entropy

 To be more explicit, let $\B(\A,\rmM_k)_+$ be the space of completely positive maps from $\A$ to $\rmM_k$.
 For each $n$ and any subset $O$ of $\B(\A,\rmM_k)_+$, let

 Now fix one element $\phi$ of $\B(\A,\rmM_k)_+$.
 We define its \textbf{annealed almost periodic entropy} along $\bspi$ to be

 where $v(n)$ is the volume of the unit ball in $2n$ real dimensions, and where the infimum ranges over all neighbourhoods $O$ of $\phi$.
 The expectation refers to the random choice of $\pi_n$.
-We borrow the term `annealed' for these averages from similar calculations in statistical physics: see the discussion following Definition~\ref{dfn:annAPent} and in~\cite[Section I.1]{MezParVir--book}.
+We borrow the term `annealed' for these averages from similar calculations in statistical physics: see the discussion following Definition~\ref{dfn:annAPent} and in~\cite[Sec.
+I.1]{MezParVir--book}.

 Our second new entropy notion is the `zeroth-order AP entropy' $\rmh^0_{\bspi}(\phi)$.
 It governs the probability as $n\to\infty$ that $\phi$ approximately appears as the positive functional associated to $\pi_n$ by some vector in that representation: see Section~\ref{sec:0-APent} for the precise definition.
 Zeroth-order AP entropy is more novel.
-Unlike annealed AP entropy, it depends only on the GNS representation of $\phi$, and this leads to a general definition of a new invariant of separable representations under approximate equivalence.
+Unlike annealed AP entropy, it depends only on the equivalence class of the GNS representation of $\phi$, and this leads to a general definition of zeroth-order AP entropy for any separable representation.

-After introducing these quantities, each of the three remaining chapters in Part~\ref{part:gen} introduces an additional property that a random almost periodic sequence $\bspi = (\pi_n)_{n \ge 1}$ might possess, and derives consequences for its entropy functionals if it does.

-Chapter~\ref{chap:LD-conv} defines convergence of $\bspi$ `in the LD sense'.
-This is inspired by the definition of a large deviations principle (see Definition~\ref{dfn:LDP}).
-It is shown to yield a large deviations principle itself for the `upper tails' of the representations $\pi_n$ in the quotient topology (Theorem~\ref{thm:q-LDP}).
-This, in turns, implies a large deviations principle for the associated operator norms of images of elements of $\A$ (Proposition~\ref{prop:norm-upper-tails}).

-Chapter~\ref{chap:three-entropy} begins with a different mode of convergence for $\bspi$: sufficiently fast convergence in probability of the associated tracial states $\tr_{d_n}\circ \pi_n$ to a limiting tracial state in $\A_+^\ast$.
-The specific assumption we need is `superexponential convergence in probability'.
-If this holds, then we can deduce a tight connection between annealed and zeroth-order AP entropies: a formula relating them together with a Fuglede--Kadison determinant that we call the `three-entropy formula' (Theorem~\ref{thm:three-entropy}).
-When this holds, it has several consequences for the properties of both entropy functionals (Sections~\ref{sec:moll-conv} and~\ref{sec:three-entropy-cors}).

-Chapter~\ref{chap:additive} we consider the possibility that either the annealed or the zeroth-order AP entropy functional defined by $\bspi$ is additive.
-If $\tr_{d_n}\circ \pi_n \to \tau$ superexponentially in probability, then these two properties are actually equivalent (Proposition~\ref{prop:additive}), and if all of these properties hold then we say that $\bspi$ `has additive entropy functionals'.
-The major consequence of this assumption is that we can promote our quotient-topology large deviations principle to the strong-quotient topology, which is both stronger and better behaved (Theorem~\ref{thm:sq-LDP}).
+If the random tracial states $\tr_{d_n}\circ \pi_n$ converge sufficiently fast in probability to a limiting tracial state $\tau$ on $\A$, then $\rmh^\ann_{\bspi}$ and $\rmh^0_{\bspi}$ are related to each other via another Fuglede--Kadison determinant: see Theorem~\ref{thm:three-entropy}.
+This `three-entropy formula' is a generalization of the formula for deterministic AP entropy in~\cite[Thm.
+C]{APE4} to random AP sequences.